awadjinn/Raytracer/README.md

 # Raytracer

-A simple rayTracer developed as a project for Graphics course at Ecole Centrale Lyon
+A simple rayTracer developed as a project in the computer graphics course at Ecole Centrale Lyon